 PERIAREOLAR (AROUND THE AREOLA)

-- Technique that can be combined with a breast lift surgery
+- Technique that may be combined with a mastopexy

-- Scar might be visible on some patients
+- Scarring may be visible in some patients

-- High risk of excessive bleeding and nipple sensitivity loss caused by a poor visualisation of the nerves and blood vessels
+- Increased risk of excessive bleeding and loss of nipple sensation due to limited visualization of the nerves

 INFRAMAMMARY (IN THE FOLD UNDER THE BREAST)

-- High risk of nipple sensitivity loss caused by a poor visualisation of the nerves
+- Increased risk of loss of nipple sensation due to poor visualization of the nerves

 PLACEMENT OF